 ArcGIS Online includes tools and settings that allow the administrator of the organization to not only customize the home page but also manage the organization as a whole.
 This includes configuring the website, inviting members and determining their access role, managing content and groups, and setting the security policy.
 Watch a short video.

-ArcGIS Online includes a wide range of desktop, ready-to-use, and configurable apps that help you interact with the maps and data in your organization.
+ArcGIS Online includes a wide range of mapping, business, and configurable apps that help you interact with the maps and data in your organization.

 As a member of an organization, you can visit ArcGIS Marketplace to discover apps by Esri partners and distributors.
 Developers can also access ArcGIS Web APIs, ArcGIS Runtime SDKs, and other tools on ArcGIS for Developers to build location-based apps.